Getting ready for your first software engineering job can be daunting.

 Broadening your horizon requires different opinions and experience in different situations.

 Joining a community will allow you to meet diverse groups of people – consultants and freelancers, small agency owners, developers in mid-sized and enterprise organizations working on various technical projects.

-Bonus points for joining an open source community as a committer.
-Submitting patches to a widely used software can teach you a ton.
+Bonus points for joining an open-source community as a committer.
+Submitting patches to widely used software can teach you a ton.

 5. Read Extensively

 Open Amazon and buy yourself “Clean Code”, “The Pragmatic Programmer”, “The Gang of Four”, “Software Craftsmanship”, “Domain-Driven Design”, “Refactoring to Patterns”, “Software Architecture in Practice”, “Test-Driven Development”, “Continuous Delivery”, “Code Complete”, among other reputable books for software engineering.